 Decay Detection

-Tooth decay in the very early stages – when it hasn’t destroyed much of the tooth structure or reached the outer layer of the tooth – can be difficult for a dentist to detect, unless he or she is working with a device that uses a red laser to find decay.
+Tooth decay in the very early stages – when it hasn’t destroyed much of the tooth structure or reached the outer layer of the tooth – can be difficult for a dentist to detect unless he or she is working with a device that uses a red laser to find decay.
 By measuring the way the laser light reflects back, dentists have a better idea of what’s going on within the tooth.
 This enables dentists to catch decay earlier and try to reverse it with fluoride or cover it with a sealant before there is serious damage.
 Experts caution that there are limitations: It doesn’t work on teeth that already have fillings, and there can be false positives where the laser says there is decay but there really isn’t.
 At this point, the procedure offers a second opinion to the dentist’s standard exam and clinical judgment.
 Bonus: It’s pain-free.

 Decay Removal

 Certain lasers can be used to get rid of decay within a tooth and help prepare the tooth for the filling.
-Plus, if you are getting a tooth-colored (composite) filling, once the filling material is in place, lasers help some composite fillings “cure” that means harden.
+Plus, if you are getting a tooth-colored (composite) filling, once the filling material is in place, lasers help some composite fillings “cure” which means harden.

 Whitening (sort of)